qbzzt/etherdocs/whatis.md

 contracts.
 Contracts are supposed to be enforced by the court system, but that system is slow and inefficient.
 [According to Court Statistics Project](http://www.courtstatistics.org/~/media/microsites/files/csp/data%20pdf/csph_online2.ashx) the median cost for contract litigation is $91,000 (see p.
 7).
-This means that many times breaches of contract are allowed because the cost to litigate them is higher than the cost of the breach.
+This means that many times breaches of contract are allowed because the cost to litigate them is higher than the likely compensation for the breach.

 ### Why are Courts Inefficient?

-There is no cabal of lawyers, plotting in the shadows to make courts inefficient.
+There is no secret cabal of lawyers, plotting in the shadows to make courts inefficient.
+Or at least, I have never heard for one.
 Contract litigation is expensive because it is a difficult problem.
-There are several
+There are several factors that make contract interpretation and enforcement difficult.

+* **Ambiguous language**.
+When drafting contracts lawyers are supposed to make the meaning of each clause as clear as possible.
+However, human language is not designed for unambiguous communication.